Belarus diverts plane to arrest journalist, says opposition | DW | 23.05.2021

 Earlier this month, authorities in Belarus carried out a raid on independent media outlet Tut.by, searching their offices.

-Over 34,000 people have been arrested in Belarus since August, with thousands of protesters beaten by security foces.
+Over 34,000 people have been arrested in Belarus since August, with thousands of protesters beaten by security forces.

 This is a breaking news story and will be updated.